-Launched on November 4, 2013, the Institute for Robotics and Intelligent Machines (IRIM) evolved into an Interdisciplinary Research Institute (IRI), built upon the foundational work developed over the last seven years in the former Robotics & Intelligent Machines Center at Georgia Tech.
+Launched under the leadership of Distinguished Professor and KUKA Chair of Robotics Henrik I. Christensen as an Interdisciplinary Research Institute (IRI) on November 4, 2013, the Institute for Robotics and Intelligent Machines (IRIM) was built upon foundational work developed over the previous seven years in the former Robotics & Intelligent Machines Center at Georgia Tech.

 IRIM brings together robotics researchers from across campus—spanning colleges, departments and individual labs—to create new collaborative opportunities for faculty, strengthen partnerships with industry and government and maximize the societal impact of the transformative robotics research conducted at Georgia Tech.